nanovms/ops-documentation/configuration.md

 `VPC` allows instance to use an existing vpc in the cloud provider.

-On AWS, both the _name_ and the _id_ of the vpc may be used as value.
-On DO the uuid of the VPC needs to be used.
+On AWS and DO, both the _name_ and the _id_ of the vpc may be used as value.
+On DO setting the _id_ (uuid) avoids an extra call to the api at the cost of readability.

 ```json
 {